inBeat/inbeat-website/content/top-influencers/instagram/djs/south-africa/_index.md

 ---
-title: Top 10 Djs Instagram Influencers In South Africa In 2023
+title: Top 10 Djs Instagram Influencers In South Africa In 2024
 description: >-
-  Find top djs Instagram influencers in South Africa in 2023.
-Most popular hashtags: #djset #radio #livefromkitmikayi.
+  Find top djs Instagram influencers in South Africa in 2024.
+Most popular hashtags: #music #afrohouse #djset.
 platform: Instagram
-hits: 13
+hits: 12
-text_top: Discover the top-rated Instagram profiles on inBeat.
+text_top: See the top-rated Instagram accounts on inBeat.
-text_bottom: inBeat aggregates 13 Instagram influencers like this in South Africa for you to pitch.
+text_bottom: inBeat has 12 Instagram influencers like this in South Africa for you to connect with.
 profiles:
   - username: "dj_sabby"
     fullname: >-